When using Exclaimer, all emails with a signature applied are converted to HTML format.

 If you are using a custom font or background image that is rendered as a bitmap, unfortunately, we cannot do anything about the quality here.
 We recommend you remove the custom font/background image.

-Alternatively, you can use font stacks and break up the background into separate images and background colors, depending on what you are using.
+Alternatively, you can use font stacks and break up the background into separate images and background colors.
+See How to resolve bitmap quality issues.

 If you are having issues, we recommend: